OptiFiire/lowcon/README.md

 success('This is a success.', { useBrackets: false, keepColoring: false, prefixCharacter: '»  ' });
 info('This is an info message.', { useBrackets: false, keepColoring: false, prefixCharacter: '»  ' });
 debug('This is a debug message.', { useBrackets: false, keepColoring: false, prefixCharacter: '»  ' });

-// Simulate a progress state.

-let progressValue = 0;

-const interval = setInterval(() => {
-    progress('Downloading...', progressValue, {
-        useBrackets: false,
-        barWidth: 10,
-        prefixCharacter: '»  ',
-        onFinish: 'Download complete!'
-    });
-    progressValue += 5;

-    if (progressValue > 100) clearInterval(interval);
-}, 100);

-// Simulate a loading state.

-const loadingSession = loading('This is a loading message.',
-    {
-        useBrackets: false,
-        keepColoring: false,
-        prefixCharacter: '»  ',
-        intervalSpeed: 500,
-        onFinish: 'This is a loaded message.'
-    });

-setTimeout(() => stopLoading(loadingSession), 5000);

-// NOTE : I DO NOT RECOMMEND USING PROGRESS AND LOADING STATE AT THE SAME TIME, AS IT MIGHT CAUSE SEVERE VISUAL GLITCH ON YOUR CONSOLE.
 ```

 ### Log Methods